namigabbasov/Speeches-/README.md

 **Contact**:
-For collaborations, speaking engagements, or inquiries, feel free to reach out to me via [Email](namigaabbasov@gmail.com).
+For collaborations, speaking engagements, or inquiries, feel free to reach out to me via email: namigaabbasov@gmail.com.